tnebooks/10th-science/content.en/docs/breeding-and-biotechnology/_index.md

 One of the most tremendous development of genetic engineering is the production of genetically modified (GM) plants and animals. **Genetic modification** refers to the alteration or manipulation of genes in the organisms using rDNA techniques in order to produce the desired characteristics.
 The DNA fragment inserted is called **transgene**.
 Plants or animals expressing a modified endogenous gene or a foreign gene are also known as **transgenic organisms**.

 The transgenic plants are much stable, with improved nutritional quality, resistant to diseases and tolerant to various environment conditions.
-Similarly transgenic animals are used to produce proteins of medicinal importance at low cost and improve livestock production.
+Similarly transgenic animals are used to produce proteins of medicinal importance at low cost and improve livestock quality.

-### Some examples of genetically modified plants and animals:
+Some examples of genetically modified plants and animals are given in the table below.

 **Genetically Modified Plants**